OPINION - Seti Afoa

 Quite aside from the entertainers, there are the real contributors to humankind.
 The chemist, the scientist, the explorer, philosopher, statesman and woman, entrepreneur, astronaut and more.
 They are born today.

 There are more world changers born today than are the famous taken from us.
 The new world changers are unknown and yet to utter a word.
 They are cradled in anonymity somewhere in a hospital bassinet.
 Some may not be so lucky but will grow up to change their world.
 These children will create history, change it, make it, and their lives will impact the world in their own callings and talents.
 After all, when you see a child, they are here to replace us.

 The sad loss of Carrie Fisher and George Michael so close together really jolted me to realise there is a side.

 Fisher’s contribution to entertainment is out of this world if you are a Star Wars fanatic.
 She is also a witty writer read by many.
 While she has gone, there are others who were born the same year as Fisher and who impacted the world like her, if not more so.

 Fisher was born in October 1956.
 Born in the same month and year and also now 60 years of age is Mae Jemison - engineer, Physics academic and NASA astronaut.
 She is the real life version of Fisher in Star Wars.
 She actually went to space.
-There is more!
+There is more.
 Jemison shattered global glass ceilings when she went to space.
-She is the first African American woman to do so (Endeavour, 1992).
+She was the first African American woman to do so (Endeavour, 1992).
 Talk about a world-changer.
 She is worthy of a hashtag - #MaeJemison #WorldChanger #Woman #AfricanAmerican #SpaceTraveller.